nerdzeu/nerdz.eu/setup/README.md

 ### I am a lazy user which still has not migrated to PostgreSQL and I can't find instructions

 Here you are.
-To run our migration script, you need groovy, MySQL Java connector and PostgreSQL JDBCv4 driver.
+To run our migration script, you need [Groovy](http://groovy.codehaus.org/), the [MySQL Java Connector](https://dev.mysql.com/downloads/connector/j/) and the [PostgreSQL JDBCv4](http://jdbc.postgresql.org/download.html) driver.

 Run the script editing the parameters accordingly: